Radi3nt/MultiplayerAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+⚠This project is no longer maintained, it has been moved to this [repository](https://github.com/Radi3nt/NetworkingAPI)

 This is a complete networking API to use with Java.
 It provides default implementation with sockets Why SHOULD you use this API:
 * This is a fast and efficient API that use dynamic compresseion